 Climate and Microclimate

-Weather is defined as the atmospheric condition at a certain point of time or short period of time.
+Weather is defined as the atmospheric condition at a certain point in time or a short period of time.
 It is characterized by distinct methodological events such as air velocity, temperature, air pressure, and their interactions.
-On the hand, climate can be defined as the average state of atmosphere and related characteristics of the underlying water or land in a particular region for a long duration.
-The term microclimate can be used to describe an indoor climate, i.e. the condition of the area in a certain closed space.
+On the other hand, climate can be defined as the average state of the atmosphere and related characteristics of the underlying water or land in a particular region for a long duration.
+The term microclimate can be used to describe an indoor climate, i.e., the condition of the area in a certain closed space.

 Did You Know?

-North California above the Bay area is renowned for microclimate with significant temperature difference.
+North California above the Bay Area is renowned for microclimate with significant temperature differences.

 San Francisco is a city with microclimate and sub microclimates.

-Chesapeake bay is also known for its subtropical climates.
+The Chesapeake Bay is also known for its subtropical climates.

-The wind microclimate around buildings is the result of the buildings layout.
+The wind microclimate around buildings is the result of the layout of the building.

-Tall buildings in urban areas create their own microclimate both by overshadowing arger areas and by channelising strong wind to ground level.
+Tall buildings in urban areas create their own microclimate both by overshadowing larger areas and by channelizing strong wind to ground level.